blowdart/AspNetAuthenticationWorkshop/readme.md

 </body>
 </html>
 ```
-* Recompile your application, run it, and browse to it and there's your twitter profile picture back again.
+* Recompile your application, run it, and browse to it and there's your Google profile picture back again.

 Step 7: Writing your own authentication handler
 ===============================================